 S/n ohs in SFRS(I) 1-34 ne added for emphasis) Implications for issuers terms as the interim financial statements and at the same time.
 6 15B(i) The following is a list of events and transactions for which disclosures would be required if they are significant: the list is not exhaustive.
 Issuers are required to disclose any loan default or breach of a loan agreement that has not been remedied on or before the end of the interim reporting period. (i) any loan default or breach of a loan agreement that has not been remedied on or before the end of the reporting period If loan defaults or breaches of loan agreements are not remedied on or before the end of the interim reporting period (i.e. the issuer has not obtained a waiver for the default or breach), the issuer should reassess the classification of its assets and liabilities as at the interim reporting date.
 For instance, if the breaches result in the liability becoming repayable on demand, that liability needs to be reclassified as current as at the interim reporting date.
-7 16A(a)An entity shall include the followir information, in the notes to its interifinancial statements or elsewhere in the interim financial report (a) a statement that the same accounting policies and methods of computation.
-These requirements are self-explanatory. policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change. (b) explanatory comments about the seasonality or cyclicality of interim operations.
-8 16A(c) An entity shall include the following information, in the notes to its interim financial statements or elsewhere in the interim financial report Issuers are required to disclose unusual items (because of nature, size or incidence) in the interim financial statements or elsewhere in the interim financial report.
-9 16A(f) An entity shall include the following information, in the notes to its interim financial statements or elsewhere in the interim financial report paid (aggregate or per share) separately for (f) dividends paid (aggregate or per share) separately for ordinary shares and other shares.
+7 16A(a) and (b) An entity shall include the following information, in the notes to its interim financial statements or elsewhere in the interim financial report (a) a statement that the same accounting These requirements are self-explanatory. policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change. (b) explanatory comments about the seasonality or cyclicality of interim operations.
+8 16A(c) An entity shall include the following information, in the notes to its interim financial statements or elsewhere in the interim financial report Issuers are required to disclose unusual items (because of nature, size or incidence) in the interim financial statements or elsewhere in the interim financial report. (c) the nature and amount of items affecting assets, liabilities, equity, net income or cash flows that are unusual because of their nature , size or incidence .
+9 16A(f) An entity shall include the following information, in the notes to its interim financial statements or elsewhere in the interim financial report Issuers are required to disclose the dividends paid (aggregate or per share) separately for ordinary shares and other shares in the interim financial statements. (f) dividends paid (aggregate or per share) separately for ordinary shares and other shares.
 10 16A(g) An entity shall include the following information, in the notes to its interim financial statements or elsewhere in the interim financial report Issuers are required to include segment information in the interim financial statements.